-Each chapter of Paul’s second letter to Timothy presents a focused theme.
-The theme provides the structure for Paul’s “last words” to Timothy.
+Each chapter of Paul’s second letter to Timothy presents a focused theme, encouraging Timothy to take a second look at the foundations of his faith.
+Each theme provides the structure for Paul’s “last words” to Timothy.
 Here are the things that are important to Paul, the things that Paul wants Timothy to remember.
-In many ways, he is offering Timothy a “second helping” of his teachings, for he has taught him and written him in the past.
-The first chapter focuses on giving Timothy a second helping of hope.
+In many ways, he is offering Timothy a “second look” at his teachings, for he has taught him and written him in the past.
+We looked in the first chapter at Timothy’s calling.
+The second chapter focuses on giving Timothy a second helping of hope.
 Here is our key verse.

 Understand the original Greek?
 See 2 Timothy 1:2 in the Nestle – Aland Greek text.

 In this study, we will find four concepts that Paul wants to re-emphasize to Timothy.
 Understanding these words may be Paul’s last chance to teach his protégé, we are privileged to eavesdrop on a touching and meaningful conversation.
-Today’s theme challenges Timothy to embrace and embellish his faith by having a second helping of hope that he has in Christ.
+Today’s theme challenges Timothy to embrace and embellish his faith by taking a second look at the hope that he has in Christ.

 The Christian faith speaks on a practical level of a life well-lived.
 Within its pages, Christianity teaches ways that an individual can understand the world, sense personal satisfaction, and properly relate to others.